patterniha/MMDF/README.md

 a complete serverless config for iran: [serverless_config_for_iran](https://github.com/patterniha/xray_configs/blob/main/serverless_config_for_iran)

-but at any moment, fragment and noise may be blocked, while MMDF is unblockable(unless the IP is blocked)
+but at any moment, fragment and noise may be blocked

+while MMDF is unblockable because the only way to block MMDF is to block the IP,

+but blocking an IP will cause all services behind that IP to stop working,

+so MMDF is **UNBLOCKABLE**.